msgaxzzz/Milo-discord-fun-bot/README.md

 The project's dependencies are listed in the requirements.txt file.
 Install them using pip: pip install -r requirements.txt

+You need to create a database folder manually.

 Create the Configuration File
 The bot requires a config.json file in the root directory to store the bot token.